BlackHost-PL/Better-Minecraft-eggs/README.md

 🔧 Removed requirement to delete `server.jar` after version change in startup settings.

+ℹ️ No need to reinstall the server anymore!
+The server will automatically update on startup (for supported engines).

 ## 📦 Installation

 1. Download the appropriate `.json` file from the folder of your choice.